gamma-opt/oip-notes/course/part1/lecture03.md

 ## Function domains

-- Describe the notion of for what values it makes sense to evaluate the function
+- Describe the notion of for what values it makes sense to evaluate the function (done)
 - Define domain formally
 - Define subdomains, i.e., subsets of the domain that are of interest
 - Discuss open and closed domains